Tainan: Qing dynasty

+From 1825 until 1866 a shipyard in Tainan produced warships for the Qing navy from native wood.

 After 174 years of restrictions on trade with the Europeans, the Qing reopened Anping port as part of the Tianjin treaty following the Second Opium War in 1858.
 The Anping Customs house was established in 1864.
 Western merchants built trading posts near the remains of Fort Zeelandia.

 Following the murder of 54 Japanese sailors by Paiwan aborigines near the southwestern tip of Taiwan in 1871, the punitive Japanese Expedition of 1874 to Taiwan revealed the fragility of the Qing dynasty's hold on Taiwan.
 As a result, the Qing sent the imperial commissioner Shen Baozhen to Taiwan to strengthen its defense.
 In Tainan, Shen made several efforts to modernize the defenses including inviting French engineers to design the Eternal Golden Castle in Erkunshen.
 He also recommended setting up a telegraph cable link between Tainan and Amoy.
 Some parts of the castle were built using bricks taken from Fort Zeelandia.

 After over 200 years of development, Tainan had become the largest city in Taiwan and a Chinese city with foreign influence.
 The following is a description of the city by the Scottish missionary William Campbell upon his first arrival to the island in 1871:

 In 1885, the Qing government commenced work to develop the island into Taiwan Province.
 The capital of the island (and its designation as "Taiwanfu") was moved to Toatun (modern-day Taichung).
 The name of the old Taiwanfu was changed to Tainanfu, the seat of Tainan Prefecture.